melroser/fullstack.lol/content/posts/markdown_examples.md

 [ author ]
   name = "10x"
 +++

-This blog is to remain unpublished to be usedd as a markdown cheat sheet.

 Hugo uses the excellent [Go][] [html/template][gohtmltemplate] library for its template engine.
 It is an extremely lightweight engine that provides a very